jonasvj/jonasvj.github.io/cv.md

 </div>

 ## Currently
-Research assistant at the Section for Cognitive Systems, DTU Compute.
+PhD student at the Section for Cognitive Systems, DTU Compute.

 ### Interested in
-Machine learning, Bayesian inference, data science, MLOps.
+Deep learning, probabilistic modelling, Bayesian inference, AI4Science.

 ### About me
 <!---
 I completed my M.Sc.Eng. degree in Mathematical Modelling and Computing at DTU in February.
 My master's thesis was on approximate inference for active learning with Bayesian neural networks.
 During my studies, I have primarily specialized in machine learning and data science.
 I am particularly interested in the use of Bayesian methods in machine learning.
 As a result of my background in Human Life Science Engineering, I also find the application of machine learning within the life sciences interesting.
 In April, I will begin a project employment as a research assistant at the Section for Cognitive Systems, DTU Compute.
 Until then, I am working as a machine learning engineer at WriteReader ApS.

 I am a recently graduated machine learning engineer from the Technical University of Denmark.
 My master thesis was on approximate inference for active learning with Bayesian neural networks.
 I have primarily specialized in machine learning and data science during my studies.
 I am especially interested in the use of Bayesian methods in machine learning.
 As a result of my background in Human Life Science Engineering, I also find the application of machine learning within the life sciences interesting.
--->

 I am a passionate and dedicated machine learning engineer with a strong background in deep learning and Bayesian methods.
 I have a keen interest in research and machine learning operations (MLOps).
 In my current role as a research assistant at DTU Compute, I am developing a solution for our external collaborator based on neural machine translation and Bayesian deep learning.
 My educational background includes a B.Sc.Eng. degree in Human Life Science Engineering and an M.Sc.Eng. degree in Mathematical Modelling and Computation.
 Throughout my academic journey, I have specialized in machine learning and have been engaged in several student positions and projects that have allowed me to apply machine learning in a variety of domains - ranging from medical applications to natural language processing and computer vision.
 In my master's thesis, I used Bayesian neural networks and active learning in conjunction to minimize the need for labeled data in computer vision tasks.
+-->
+I am first year PhD student at the Section for Cognitive Systems at the Department of Applied Mathematics and Computer Science at the Technical University of Denmark.
+My research is focused on probabilistic deep learning and development of uncertainty quantification methods for deep learning, specifically in the context of graph neural networks and molecular data science.
+I am primarily working with approximate Bayesian inference methods for deep learning.
+Prior to my enrollment as a PhD student, I obtained a M.Sc. degree in Mathematical Modelling and Computation at the Technical University of Denmark.
+My M.Sc. degree was mainly focused on machine learning and my thesis was on approximate Bayesian inference for active learning with Bayesian neural networks.

 ## Education